itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Secondary Actors:

 Open Issues:
 ### Use Case: Win
-Primary Actor:
+Primary Actor: Player

-Iteration:
+Iteration: 1

-Goal in Context:
+Goal in Context: let the player know they won the game, and update their rating/statistics

-Precondition:

-Trigger:
+Precondition: the player finishes making their move, and it is the opponents turn

+Trigger: the opponent has no pieces they can move on their turn

 Scenario:
+  1. the player jumps the opponent's last piece, or blocks all their moves
+  2. the opponent has no pieces they can move on their turn
+  4. the players win rating gets updated
+  5. the game complete screen is shown, letting them know they won

 Post Condition: